Tarina Patel Biography: Age, Husband, Education, Filmography -Pindula, Local Knowledge

 |−

-'''Tarina Patel''' is a South African actress and reality television star well known in Bollywood movies and was part of the cast on season two of Real Housewives of Johannesburg.
+'''Tarina Patel''' is a South African actress, model, and reality television star well known in Bollywood movies and was part of the cast on season two of Real Housewives of Johannesburg.

 |+

-'''Tarina Patel''' is a South African actressand reality television star well known in Bollywood movies and was part of the cast on season two of Real Housewives of Johannesburg.
+'''Tarina Patel''' is a South African actress, model, and reality television star well known in Bollywood movies and was part of the cast on season two of Real Housewives of Johannesburg.

 ==Background==